-4. It is gratifying to know that the efforts made to encourage immigration have met with a great measure of success, and that the numbers seeking a home in Canada have been greatly augmented during the last year.
-I do not doubt your readiness to make ample provision for the steadily increasing stream of settlers that may hereafter be annually expected to add to the population, wealth and strength of the Dominion.

-5. The compilation of the first Census of the Dominion approaches completion, and this would, therefore, seem a fitting time to provide for the establishment of a proper system for the accurate collection and scientific arrangement of statistical information.
-I commend this subject to your attention.

-6. It is important that provision should be made for the consolidation and amendment of the Laws now in force in the several Provinces, relating to the representation of the people in Parliament.
-A measure for this purpose, and one for the trial of Controverted Elections, will be submitted for your consideration.

-7. Your attention will be invited for your consideration. relating to Pilots, to Salvage, and to the Trinity Houses of Montreal and Quebec, as well as for the improvement of the Laws generally affecting our Merchant Shipping.

-8. Experience has shown that the duties now performed in the Offices of ithe Secretary of State, and the Secretary for the Provinces, may be readjusted with advantage to the public service.
-A Bill on the subject will be laid before you.

-9. Among other measures, Bills will be presented to you relating to the Criminal Law, to Weights and Measures, and to the amendment and consolidation of the Inspection Laws.
+- 4. It is gratifying to know that the efforts made to encourage immigration have met with a great measure of success, and that the numbers seeking a home in Canada have been greatly augmented during the last year.
+I do not doubt your readiness to make ample provision for the steadily increasing stream of settlers that may hereafter be annually expected to add to the population, wealth and strength of the Dominion. - 5.
+The compilation of the first Census of the Dominion approaches completion, and this would, therefore, seem a fitting time to provide for the establishment of a proper system for the accurate collection and scientific arrangement of statistical information.
+I commend this subject to your attention. - 6.
+It is important that provision should be made for the consolidation and amendment of the Laws now in force in the several Provinces, relating to the representation of the people in Parliament.
+A measure for this purpose, and one for the trul of Controverted Elections, will be submitted for your consideration. - 7.
+Your attention will be invited to measures for the amendment of the Laws relating to Pilots, to Salvage, and to the Trinity Houses of Montreal and Quebec, as well as for the improvement of the Laws generally affecting our Merchant Shipping. - 8.
+Experience has shown that the duties now performed in the Offices of the Secretary of State, and the Secretary for the Provinces, may be readjusted with advantage to the public service.
+A Bill on the subject will be laid before you. - 9.
+Among other measures, Bills will be presented to you relating to the Criminal Law, to Weights and Measures, and to the amendment and consolidation of the Inspection Laws.

-Gentlemen of the House of Commons :----
+Gentlemen of the House of Commons:-

 10. I have given directions that the accounts of the past, and of the first six months of the present financial year, shall be laid before you without delay.
-You will be and that there is no reason to doubt that the revenue will be sufficient to meet all contemplated charges upon it.
+You will be gratified to learn that the finances of the Dominion are in a prosperous condition, and that there is no reason to doubt that the revenue will be sufficient to meet all contemplated charges upon it.